ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Accumulator

 Accumulators store and output a numeric value, and allow to increment/decrement it.
+They have a display which shows the currently stored value as a bar indicator, which is full when the value is the maximum and empty when it is the minimum.
+Additionally, the bar indicator is white when the value is 0, and green/red when it is positive/negative.

 Their settings are shown in figure \ref{fig:Accumulator} and are as follows: